intel-analytics/BigDL-2.x/docs/docs/Orca/orca-tf-quickstart-keras.md

-**In this guide we will describe how to scale out TensorFlow (v1.15) Keras programs using Orca in 4 simple steps.**
+**In this guide we will describe how to scale out Keras programs using Orca in 4 simple steps.**

 ### **Step 0: Prepare Environment**